What is a trapezius muscle tear?

 Step 2: Gather patient information

-Step 5: Record the results
+Step 4: Record and interpret results

 Benefits of using our template